 Phone Number: (415) 831-5500

 Mountain Lake Park is a city park that’s a fantastic place to bring your kiddos.
-Situated next to Mountain Lake, where the southern edge of the Presidio meets the Richmond District, this park offers many different amenities.
-There are swings, slides, and things to climb, and all tucked away in a quiet neighborhood.
-Dog lovers flock here for the dog run at the eastern end of the park.
-There are four full tennis courts in the middle of the park, and nestled closer to the lakeshore is a half basketball court.
+This park offers many different amenities, situated next to Mountain Lake, where the southern edge of the Presidio meets the Richmond District.
+There are swings, slides, and things to climb, all tucked away in a quiet neighborhood.
+Dog lovers flock here for the dog run at the park’s eastern end.

 103 Montgomery St., San Francisco, CA 94129